Commercial Vehicle Group, Inc. (CVGI) CEO Harold Bevis on Q1 2020 Results - Earnings Call Transcript

 As I mentioned earlier, portions of our business have been operating at pre-COVID levels.
 Encouragingly, we have seen an uptick [Technical Difficulty] for military applications and a surge in demand for material handling, as e-commerce grows in importance following the outbreak of the pandemic.
 As a result, we expanded the FSE operations from one plant to three plants, utilizing two existing CVG facilities.
 We are aligning with key players in this industry and are well-positioned to take advantage of the demand surge of material handling equipment.

-As we work through the short term issues presented by COVID-19, we remain focused on our long-term sales diversification strategy.
+As we work through the short term issues presented back COVID-19, we remain focused on our long-term sales diversification strategy.
 We are aggressively pursuing opportunities to expand and diversify into the electric vehicle market, last mile market delivery, and non-commercial vehicle markets altogether.
-We have had encouraging conversations with customers to grow and expand in material handling, military and other non-cyclical end markets.
+We have had encouraging conversations with customers to grow and expand the material handling, military and other non-cyclical end markets.
 We remain confident in our market position, as well as immediate and decisive actions we have taken to aggressively align the organization to the new market environment.

 While we expect to see the effects of the COVID-19 pandemic in future quarters, we will remain prudent in the execution of our long-term strategy to position the Company to emerge from this crisis in a stronger position than when we entered in.